How To Steal Interceptions With Palms Coverage

 Written By: Chris Haddad

-Robber coverage has been a staple in defensive coverage from high school to the pro levels.
-We will go through all the different variations and mindsets behind the robber coverage.
+Palms coverage has been a staple in defensive coverage from high school to the pro levels.
+We will go through all the different variations behind the Palms coverage.

-What is robber coverage?
-Robber coverage, also known as trap coverage, is a defensive coverage similar to cover 2, which baits the quarterback to throw the ball into the flats.
+What is Palms coverage?
+Palms coverage, also known as trap coverage, is a defensive coverage similar to cover 2, which baits the quarterback to throw the ball into the flats.

-In this article, we’ll show you the ins and outs of robber coverage and why it’s effective.
+In this article, we’ll show you the ins and outs of palms coverage and why it’s effective.

 As offenses continue to evolve through the RPO, Pin, and Pull, and all the spread concepts, defenses need to come up with ways to trick quarterbacks into thinking a receiver is open when indeed, he is not.